thecyberd3m0n/wormnav/README.md

 ### THIS IS FORK OF WORMNAV REPO TO DEMONSTRATE BUG IN registerForPhoneAppMessages.
-Try to run it in Garmin devices.
+Try to run it on Garmin Venu devices.

 WormNav
 ===================================